Evaluating the Implicit Midpoint Integrator for Riemannian Manifold Hamiltonian Monte Carlo: Experimental Results

 where $x_1 \sim\mathrm{Normal}(0, \sigma^2 / (1-\phi^2))$, $\pi(\beta) \propto 1/\beta$, $\sigma^2 \sim\mathrm{Inv-}\chi^2(10, 0.05)$, and $(\phi + 1)/ 2\sim\mathrm{Beta}(20, 1.5)$.
 The sampler proceeds by alternating between sampling the conditional posteriors of $(x_1,\ldots, x_T)\vert (y_1,\ldots,y_T), \phi, \beta, \sigma^2$ and $\phi, \beta,\sigma^2\vert (x_1,\ldots, x_T), (y_1,\ldots,y_T)$.
 The Riemannian metric of this first posterior is constant with respect to $(x_1,\ldots, x_T)$; therefore, sampling is carried out using the standard leapfrog integrator.
 The second distribution has a position-dependent Riemannian metric, necessitating the use of implicitly-defined integrators; here, we compare the implicit midpoint and generalized leapfrog integrators.
 For details of the Riemannian structures of the conditional posteriors, see \citet{doi:10.1111/j.1467-9868.2010.00765.x}.

 In our experiments, we set $T=1,000$ and use fifty integration steps with a step-size of $0.1$ to sample $(x_1,\ldots, x_T)\vert (y_1,\ldots,y_T), \phi, \beta, \sigma^2$ and six integration steps with a step-size of $0.5$ to sample $\phi, \beta,\sigma^2\vert (x_1,\ldots, x_T), (y_1,\ldots,y_T)$.
 We seek to sample $20,000$ times from the posterior and use a burn-in period of $10,000$ iterations.
 We repeat this experiment one-hundred times for each integrator.
 Effective sample size metrics and measures of the volume preservation and symmetry are are presented in \cref{tab:stochastic-volatility-symmetry-volume-preservation} {\it for the parameters $\phi$, $\beta$, and $\sigma^2$}.
 We find that the I.M.(a) and (b) integrators are comparable to the G.L.F.(a) and (b) methods in terms of their time-normalized performance.
-However, volume preservation and symmetry are much better for the I.M.(a) and (b) integrators, which also enjoy larger acceptance probabilities.
+However, volume preservation and symmetry are better for the I.M.(a) and (b) integrators.